 “Hi Jennifer!
 I was hoping that you can help me out.
 I have struggled with anxiety over the years and am very aware of all the goofy things my hearts does in response to stress.
 But recently, I have noticed something rather odd.
 Every time I get a little heart palpitation, a minor one mind you, I have a bowel movement.
 What can you tell me about this?
+Are heart palpitations before bowel movement normal?
 You seem to be an expert on poop.”

 Ha!
 A poop expert.
 That I am not, although I know far more than I probably would like to about all things poop.
 I don’t mind researching bowel function and the elimination process so naturally, I was game to tackle the not-so-complex question of…

 I will keep things UBER simple.
 Poop doesn’t rely on gravity alone to make its way out the exit.
 It needs a little push in the general direction.
 You know, sort of like giving your car a little gas on an uphill climb.
 Poop needs that kick start.
 And so, the heart steps in.
 Your heart rate will increase a bit because your blood pressure must rise to stimulate the bowel movement.
 For those individuals who are super sensitive to changes in their heart rate, it may feel like a heart palpitation occurred.
 So yes, something akin to heart palpitations before bowel movement is a thing.